Donald W. Davis

-Donald Walter Davis Jr. (June 10, 1921 – September 11, 2010) was an American businessman who oversaw the growth of Stanley Works (now Stanley Black & Decker) in his 40-year career with the company, serving as chief executive officer from 1966 to 1988.
+Donald Walter Davis Jr. (June 10, 1921 – September 11, 2010) was an American businessman who oversaw the growth of Stanley Works (now Stanley Black & Decker) in his 40-year career with the company, and was chief executive officer from 1966 to 1988.
 During his tenure, he supervised the company's transformation from focusing on the traditional commercial uses of the firm's products to target the nascent do it yourself home improvement market.

 Early life

 Davis was born on June 10, 1921, in Springfield, Massachusetts.
 His father, Donald W. Davis Sr., left a 17-year career as an advertising manager and director to become a teacher of advertising at Penn State's College of Communications, which he helped found.

 The younger Davis attended Penn State and earned a degree in journalism before enlisting in the United States Navy during World War II.
 After completing his military service, Davis attended Harvard Business School using his benefits under the G.I.
 Bill.